-Wells beach was named Sunday Times “Beach of the Year” in 2016 and it’s easy to see why.
-The wide-open skies, the sense of freedom even on a busy summer’s day, the sweep of colourful huts against the pine forest.
-Located a mile from the harbour, you can walk, take the little narrow-gauge train part-way there, hire bikes or e-bikes, or drive to the beach car park (payment by card or cash).
+The award-winning beach at Wells has wide-open skies, a sense of space and freedom even on a busy summer’s day, and a sweep of colourful beach huts set against the pine forest.
+Located a mile from the quay, you can walk, hire bikes or e-bikes, or drive to the beach car park (payment by card or cash).

-The Fleece has a fantastic takeaway menu, or you could also order one of the following to be delivered to Sea Pink or one of the huts:
+The Fleece and the Crab House have a fantastic takeaway menu, or you could also order one of the following to be delivered (some even deliver to the beach car park):